EU leaders lambast Poland over its challenge to union | Politics

 EU leaders lambast Poland over its challenge to union

+An EU official said Rutte stood firm when the matter was discussed at the summit, but most leaders said decisions on how to deal with Poland should be left to the European Commission.
+Morawiecki's Law and Justice (PiS) party has raised the stakes in years of increasingly bitter feuds with the EU over a range of democratic principles, from the freedom of courts and media to the rights of women, migrants and LGBT people.

-The Commission has for now barred Warsaw from tapping into 57 billion euros ($66 billion) of emergency funds to help its economy recover from the COVID-19 pandemic.
+The Commission has for now barred Warsaw from tapping into the 36 billion euros of grants and loans it requested from EU funds to help its economy recover from the COVID-19 pandemic.
 The top EU court may also slap more fines on Poland, the largest ex-communist EU country of 38 million people.

 For the bloc, the latest twist in feuds with the eurosceptic PiS also comes at a sensitive time.
 The EU last year made a leap towards closer integration by agreeing on joint borrowing to raise 750 billion euros for post-pandemic economic recovery, overcoming stiff resistance from wealthy northern states.
 NO 'POLEXIT'

-Morawiecki has dismissed the idea of "Polexit" - leaving the bloc - and popular support for membership remains very high in Poland, which has benefited enormously from EU funding since it joined in 2004.
+Morawiecki has dismissed the idea of "Polexit" - leaving the bloc - and popular support for membership remains at 88% in Poland, which has benefited enormously from EU funding since it joined in 2004.
 But Warsaw, backed by Hungarian Prime Minister Viktor Orban, wants to return powers to national capitals and has lashed out at what it says are excessive powers of the European Commission.

 "We have to find ways of coming back together," she said, adding that bringing multiple cases against Poland to the Court of Justice of the European Union was no solution.
 Her sway, however, is weakened as the veteran of more than 100 summits during her 16 years in power visits Brussels for what may be her last gathering of EU leaders before she hands over to a new German chancellor. ($1 = 0.8584 euros)